• VAT-free shipping outside Norway

 • Regular physical activity: To stimulate bowel movements and reduce stress.

-• Stress management: Techniques such as meditation or yoga can reduce stress -related digestive pie.
+• Stress management: Techniques such as meditation or yoga can reduce stress-related digestive discomfort.

 It is recommended to start with low doses and gradually increase to assess individual tolerance.
-Persons with existing health problems or who take medication should consult health professionals before use.
+People with existing health problems or taking medication should consult a healthcare professional before use.

 Scientific basis